-9.2 Industrial & military Neglig gible Affects smolts and Affects smolts and

-effluents adults migrating adults migrating

-through the through the Chilcotin

-Thompson and lower and lower Fraser

-Fraser rivers.
-Industrial rivers.
-Industrial and

-and military effluents military effluents such

-such as mine and mill as mine and mill waste

-waste that result in that result in elevated

-elevated levels of levels of aluminum,

-aluminum, iron, zinc iron, zinc have

-have differing effects differing effects

-depending on time of depending on time of

-year and extent of year and extent of

-exposure.
-All exposure.
-All

-Steelhead in the area Steelhead in the area

-of the spill or effluent of the spill or effluent

-would be affected.
-An would be affected.
-An

-annual occurrence as annual occurrence as

-smolts and adults smolts and adults

-transit the lower transit the lower

-reaches of the Fraser reaches of the Fraser

-River.
-Steelhead are River, Steelhead are

-exposed to industrial exposed to industrial

-effluents in effluents in

-freshwater, the Fraser freshwater, the Fraser

-estuary, and Strait of estuary, and Strait of

-Georgia.
-There is also Georgia.
-Estimating

-the possibility of direct effects of the

-contaminant spills pollutants is difficult

-from train derailments but consensus

-into the tributaries or

-Thompson River

-proper.
-Estimating

-direct effects of the

-pollutants is difficult

-but consensus was

-0.0 A N A1' N 1 that they were slight.
-All life history stages pot ontially impacted by this

-9.3 Agricultural & Medium Negligible threat.
-Pollutants include

-forestry effluents sedimentation, pesticide -

-and lower Fraser waters 1

-Nicola and some of its tr

-particularly affected by r

-and fire damage contribu

-siltation.
-Loss of pool/rif - :

-complexity.
-Conversion

-agriculture and ranching :

-capacity significantly.
-Th

-potentially exposed to the

-effects were rated as mo · ·

-10 Geological events Neglig ihle Threats from catastroph

-10 Geological events INCEILE ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, 0.1.0.1.
+Threat Level Comments Threat Description Thompson Chilcotin Thompson Chilcotin 9.2 Industrial & military effluents Negli gible Affects smolts and adults migrating through the Thompson and lower Fraser rivers.
+Industrial and military effluents such as mine and mill waste that result in elevated levels of aluminum, iron, zinc have differing effects depending on time of year and extent of exposure.
+All Steelhead in the area of the spill or effluent would be affected.
+An annual occurrence as smolts and adults transit the lower reaches of the Fraser River.
+Steelhead are exposed to industrial effluents in freshwater, the Fraser estuary, and Strait of Georgia.
+There is also the possibility of contaminant spills from train derailments into the tributaries or Thompson River proper.
+Estimating direct effects of the pollutants is difficult but consensus was that they were slight.
+Affects smolts and adults migrating through the Chilcotin and lower Fraser rivers.
+Industrial and military effluents such as mine and mill waste that result in elevated levels of aluminum, iron, zinc have differing effects depending on time of year and extent of exposure.
+All Steelhead in the area of the spill or effluent would be affected.
+An annual occurrence as smolts and adults transit the lower reaches of the Fraser River, Steelhead are exposed to industrial effluents in freshwater, the Fraser estuary, and Strait of Georgia.
+Estimating direct effects of the pollutants is difficult but consensus 9.3 Agricultural & forestry effluents Medium Negligible All life history stages pot threat.
+Pollutants includ sedimentation, pesticide and lower Fraser waters Nicola and some of its tr particularly affected by r and fire damage contrib siltation.
+Loss of pool/rif complexity.
+Conversion agriculture and ranching capacity significantly.
+Th potentially exposed to th effects were rated as mo es both in the Thompson heds.
+The Bonaparte, ibutaries have been runoff following logging uting to soil erosion and fle and habitat of lower Coldwater to reduced carrying e entire population is ne pollutants and the 10 Geological events Negli zible Threats from catastroph 10 INEGU Sine in cuts nom cutastroph ie Beological Cyclics.